nasirhafeez/ubiquiti-twilio/README.md

 guest/s# cd <site ID>
 ```

-Create a file `parameters.php` and manually set the two variables given below specific to this site:
+Create a file `parameters.php` and manually set the two variables given below for this site:
  ```
 <?php